tfausak/tfausak.github.io/_drafts/18-ways-to-compare-classes-in-ruby.md

 While developing [a fix][] for ActiveInteraction,
 I wondered if there were other ways to do this.
-I did some research and discovered that there are at least 18 different ways to see if an object is an instance of a class in Ruby.
+I did some research and discovered that there are at least 18 different ways to see if an object is an instance of a class.
 And a single line of code can break each of them.

 I've compiled a list of all the different methods,